dani-elleho/zillow-mortgage-calculator/README.md

 ## Additional Notes
 In terms of expanding this code, the following could be considered:
 - Creating more reusable functions similar to the generateRandomInterestRate function to clean up any redundancies
 - Be more data-driven rather than randomly generating values.
-While this is good for spot checking the field's functionality, having set interest rate values may be more beneficial to ensure the functionality of the calculator as a whole and ensures more accurate validation, avoiding any extreme edge cases that are less likely to occur on a regular basis.
+While this is good for spot checking the field's functionality, having set interest rate values may be more beneficial to ensure the functionality of the calculator as a whole and ensures more accurate validation, avoiding any extreme edge cases that are less likely to occur.
 - Add cross-functional browser testing

 For future considerations, I would suggest: